 Step 2: Prepare the Taco Meat

-Brown Beef: In a large skillet over medium heat, brown ground beef with diced onion and minced garlic and season with salt and pepper, until beef is cooked through and onions are translucent (7-10 minutes).
+Brown Beef: To a large skillet over medium heat, add ground beef, diced onion, and minced garlic, seasoning with salt and pepper, and cook until beef is cooked through and onions have softened (7-10 minutes).
 Drain excess grease.

-Season: Stir in taco seasoning, 1/2 cup water and 1 cup salsa.
+Season: Add taco seasoning, 1/2 cup water and 1 cup salsa.
 Bring to a simmer.

-Cover, reduce to low, and set to simmer for 15 minutes.
-If mixture is watery, then simmer uncovered until thickened.
+Cover, lower the heat, and simmer for 15 minutes.
+If mixture is watery, simmer uncovered until thickened.

 Step 3: Fill the Taco Stuffed Baked Potatoes